OCR-D/ocrd_anybaseocr/README.md

 ## Text/Non-Text Segmenter

 ### Method Behaviour
  This function takes a document image as an input and separates the text and non-text part from the input document image.
+ The module outputs 2 pixel masks instead of a region, one pixel mask for background and text and one for background and image.

  #### Usage:
 ```sh